-For many years, CB radios were the only viable two-way radio system that people, who needed short range radio communications, could use.
+For many years, CB radios were the only viable two-way radio system that civilians could use.
 Electricians and carpenters could communicate between their job site and the primary office, and truck drivers talked with one another while on the road as well.

 AM mode has less range and power than SSB mode.
 Maximum power level for AM mode is only four watts while SSB mode, in contrast, has power of up to twelve watts.
 Under current FFC rules, it is illegal to raise the power output of a CB unit via a power amplifier or by modifying it internally.

 The radio frequencies and channels of CB are not assigned to a particular person or organization, except that channel nine that is reserved exclusively for emergencies.

 Since all of the channels are shared, you have to give channel nine a priority since it may be the only way someone can effectively communicate an emergency to you and/or to others.